-Before you head out into the sun this summer, make certain that you take the necessary precautions to protect your skin
+Before you head out into the sun this summer, make sure you take the necessary precautions to protect your skin

 Although everyone is aware of skin cancer and the role of sunscreen in helping to prevent it, the details that will save lives are often surprising, even to savvy consumers.